jahangeer-dev/copyflow/README.md

-# Fast Copy CLI
+# CopyFlow

 A high-performance command-line tool for copying large files efficiently.
-Designed especially for copying large files (like videos) to USB drives and external storage.
+Designed especially for copying large files (like videos) to USB drives and external storage with seamless flow and smart retry logic.

 ## Features